 When to apply

-The deadline for submission of applications is 12 noon on Wednesday 16th July.
-We expect to confirm funding decisions by the end of September.
+The fund is now open.
+The deadline for submission of applications is 12-noon on Monday 13th July.
+We expect to confirm funding decisions in October.

 How to apply